rik2803/bb-aws-utils/README.md

 #### `python` specific actions

 * If libraries need to be installed, create a `requirements.txt` file in the root of your project.
+The dependencies will be installed by the pipeline.
+* The Lambda function file should be called `lambda.py` or referenced by the environment variable `LAMBDA_FUNCTION_FILE`

+#### `nodejs` specific actions

-The dependencies will be installed by the pipeline
+* If libraries need to be installed, create a `package.json` file in the root of your project.
+The dependencies will be installed with `npm i` by the pipeline if this file exists.
+* The Lambda function file should be called `index.js` or referenced by the environment variable `LAMBDA_FUNCTION_FILE`

 ### A `bitbucket-pipelines.yml` example